-A playbook for fundraising, from Taxibeat to Flyway, startup storytelling, jobs, communities, customer retention as growth lever, new fund-of-funds, and more
+Fundraising guide for startups, from Taxibeat to Flyway, storytelling, jobs, communities, customer retention as growth lever, new fund-of-funds, and more

 👋 Happy Friday!
 Welcome to Hunting Greek Unicorns #41.
-I’m a startup geek based in Greece, and every two weeks I send out a newsletter with everything you need to know about the Greek startup industry.
+I’m Alex, a product guy turned VC, and every two weeks I send out a newsletter with everything you need to know about the Greek startup industry.

 📬 If you find this interesting, you can share it with your friends or subscribe, if you haven’t already, and join 2,925 readers.